 When the only legal parent is deceased, adopting the grandchild may be an alternative worth further inquiry.
 Every family has unique circumstances.
 Consult a grandparent’s rights attorney to determine what might be best under the specific circumstances: Court-ordered grandparent visitation, legal decision-making authority for a non-parent, child placement, or other.

-Some grandparents consult a grandparent visitation rights lawyer because the child’s welfare is being endangered.
+Some grandparents consult a grandparent visitation rights lawyer in Arizona because the child’s welfare is being endangered.
 In such a situation, proceedings focus on removing a child from abusive or neglectful parents first.
 When the child is living in an unsafe, unhealthy environment where there may be drug and alcohol abuse along with domestic violence, grandparents may try to step-in and protect their grandchild.
 It happens.
 Having to discuss an adult child’s parental failings is difficult, but concern for a grandchild’s safety takes precedence.
 Worried grandparents may ask an attorney to help them do “whatever it takes” to remove the grandchild from a dangerous home environment.

 Some other grandparents have been refused visitation by the legal parent.
 Or they are frustrated because visitation is strictly supervised for short periods of time, perhaps only for a few hours a month.
 Be mindful that there are limitations on grandparents’ rights and protections on well-established parents’ rights in Arizona’s constitution and the U.S. Constitution.

 At a time when grandparents’ rights legislation had gained traction in most jurisdictions, the U.S. Supreme Court threw cold water on over-zealous, albeit well-meaning, state legislation.
 Decided in 2000, the landmark decision on parents’ rights versus grandparents’ rights was Troxel v.
 Granville, 530 U.S. 57, 120 S.Ct.
 2054 (2000).
 Take a look.